Fenkey/irma/README.md

 $ make install
 ```

+By default we compile IRMA statically and it means that you can apply & run it in the least dependant way.
+You might change it by modifying the Makefile directly.
 We assume the installation path is `$HOME/local/irma` and modify the file `irma/Makefile`:

 ```bash
 PREFIX = $(HOME)/local/irma